 The Town will ensure safe crossing for pedestrians and bicyclists where the trail intersects a street.
 Crossings will be clearly indicated with proper street markings and signs.
-In those areas where there used to be a railroad bridge and stone embankments and where it is now steeply sloped from the trail to street level, the trail will be designed to comfortably descend to street level, such as with switch backs.
+In those areas where there used to be a railroad bridge and stone embankments and where it is now steeply sloped from the trail to street level, the trail will be designed to comfortably descend to street level.
 All road crossings will be designed by professional engineers to ensure maximum safety.

 Who is going to pay for maintaining the Rail Trail?